As I have written in previous articles, it is very important to know the WMS you use and which features you can use in your warehouse flow.

 Many times when testing new features, it can give positive results that you cannot predict.
 It can be a positive response from employees who feel that their job been made easier, and then raise the morale in your staff, which in turn increases efficiency.

-I usually say playfully, see your WMS and warehouse as a laboratory and you are experimenting to find the optimal flow.
+See your WMS and warehouse as a laboratory and you are experimenting to find the optimal flow.
 But it is important to remember!
 It may not affect the quality and reliability of the warehouse!
+And not have an negative impact on financial results!
 Also, remember to give staff feedback, and to explain why you are testing.
 Working smarter means less stress for the staff, it gives a win-win situation.